XanaduAI/flamingpy/README.md

 - **Source Code:** https://github.com/XanaduAI/flamingpy
 - **Issue Tracker:** https://github.com/XanaduAI/flamingpy/issues

-You can also start a general discussion and connect with our community members in or [Discussions Page](https://github.com/XanaduAI/flamingpy/discussions).
+You can also start a general discussion and connect with our community members in our [Discussions Page](https://github.com/XanaduAI/flamingpy/discussions).

 ## Attribution for authors